tigrannajaryan/made-backend/mobile/README.md

 debugger to it.
 You should be able to set and hit breakpoints in *.ts files in VS Code.

+# Running tests

+- run `npm test` to build and run Karma unit tests.

+To debug the tests use "Attach to Karma Chrome" debugging configuration and run this config to attach to Chrome running Karma tests, set any breakpoints and reload the Karma page to trigger the breakpoints.

 # Android App